Four supplier relationship management mistakes and strategies to avoid them

-Whether you have already started your digital transformation journey, are in the initial planning phases, or are measuring against continuous improvement metrics, avoiding these SRM mistakes will help ensure that you are getting the best value out of your supplier relationships and planning technologies.
+Whether you have already started your digital transformation journey, are in the initial planning phases, or are measuring against continuous improvement metrics, avoiding these SRM mistakes will help ensure that you focus on the best activities and most meaningful metrics to extract value out of your supplier relationships and planning technologies.

 - 1. Not segmenting suppliers